Turning 65, or retiring after 65?

 The good news is that the vast majority of healthcare providers in the country still accept Original Medicare.
 Our general recommendation is to keep your very portable Original Medicare and purchase a Medicare supplement plan to fill in the gaps.
 Medicare Supplement plans, just like Original Medicare, will go with you wherever you go.

-If you’re willing to share some costs for a lower premium we recommend…
+If you’re willing to share some minimal costs for a lower premium…

-A good option would be to get Plan G. It covers everything Plan F does, except you pay your annual Medicare Part B deductible ($166 in 2016).
-With plan G you can often save $20-40 per month in premium over Plan F, making it worth the risk of having to pay a small annual deductible that usually amounts to less then your annualized savings.
+With Plan G, you pay your annual Medicare Part B deductible ($185 in 2019) on your own if used, saving on your monthly premium.
+It might be worth the risk of having to pay a small annual deductible that usually amounts to less then your annualized savings.

-We like Medigap Plan N as well.
-It covers just about all of your Medicare co-insurance and deductibles except 3 small items:
+Plan N covers just about all of your Medicare co-insurance and deductibles except 3 small items:

 - A $20 co-pay for office visits